 After 30 minutes, carefully remove the pot from the oven and take off the lid.

-Turn your dough out into the pot, so the seam side is on top.
+Turn your dough out into the pot, so the smooth side is on top and the seam side is on the bottom.
 This can be tricky, but be bold – and careful – and turn the dough out as deftly as you can.

 Score the dough with a sharp serrated knife or lame.
 This is a sharp razor blade attached to a handle and is really useful to have if you bake a lot of bread.
 Replace the lid and put the pot back in the oven.

 Bake for 30 minutes with the lid on.
 After this time turn the oven down to 230 degrees C. Then carefully remove the lid from the pot and bake for another 20-25 minutes until the loaf is very brown.
 The loaf needs to be a really dark brown colour.
 Don’t be afraid to go an extra 5 minutes to get that colour.